QUIJOTE-TFGI polarization calibration -- Ground characterization and on-sky validation with Tau A and the Moon: On-sky calibration

 Finally, to compare the model with the measured data and calibrate the various parameters of our instrument, we also need to consider the beam shape of our instrument.
 First, we convolve the modeled maps with a Gaussian beam with the TGI's FWHM (21\,arcmin).
 After that, as it will be described in Sect.~\ref{sec:pol_ang_moon}, we find the relative angle that gives the best fit between the model and the data.
 Figure~\ref{fig:Moon:MoonObsvSim} displays both the observed (left) and simulated (right) maps using a fixed refraction index $n_{\rm Moon}=1.22$ (from \citealp{1967SvA....11..329L} at 37\,GHz), after applying all the corrections (for a detailed description of this model, see e.g., \citealp{bischoff_observing_2010, perley_integrated_2013, xu_two-year_2020, dahal_microwave_2023}).

 As in \cite{2020ApJ...891..134X}, we do not observe the emergence of the quadrupolar polarization pattern in a single observation of the Moon for the central detector.
 In this work, we assume a uniform temperature, $T_{\rm{Moon}}$, across the lunar disk, thereby simplifying the latitude-dependent model proposed by \citet{2012Icar..219..194Z}.
 Even after including the latitude-dependent model and stacking the three available maps taken at different epochs and incorporating the latitude-dependent temperature model, the quadrupolar pattern is not recovered in Pixel 23 (central pixel).
 The behavior is repeatable and stable over the timescale of our observations ($\sim$2 months).
 In contrast, the quadrupolar structure is clearly visible in single observations from other TFGI detectors.
 We performed preliminary simulations and tests to investigate potential explanations, including intensity-to-polarization leakage, non-linear response, saturation effects, phase state angle misestimation, and mapping strategy artifacts.
 None of these effects explains the observed behavior.
 Therefore, the origin of this discrepancy for the central detector remains unclear.
+Even when the quadrupolar pattern is only partially visible (i.e., one lobe is missing), the relative orientation between the polarization patterns observed in Stokes $Q$ and $U$ is preserved.
+Since the polarization angle determination relies on these relative rotations rather than on the full quadrupolar morphology, the measurements still provide a robust estimate of the polarization angle.
 A dedicated future study will address this issue in detail, including a comprehensive analysis of Moon observations across all TFGI detectors, once the instrument is installed again on the focal plane of QT2.

-Nevertheless, it is important to stress that the expected rotations between the polarization patterns observed for Stokes $Q$ and $U$, as well as across different channels, are maintained even if the quadrupolar pattern is not visible (it misses one lobe).
-Thus, the measurements are still providing a robust determination of the polarization angle.
+The TFGI instrument was temporarily removed after the initial commissioning phase.
+A new configuration comprising 19 receivers (10 at 31\,GHz and 9 at 41\,GHz) is being prepared, and observations are expected to resume in spring 2026.